Azure-Samples/event-hubs-dotnet-management/README.md

 ## Programming pattern

-The pattern to manipulate any Service Bus resource is similar and follows a common protocol:
+The pattern to manipulate any Event Hubs resource is similar and follows a common protocol:

 1. Obtain a token from Azure Active Directory using the `Microsoft.IdentityModel.Clients.ActiveDirectory` library
     ```csharp